 I’ve written the Pivot Netball Academy Training Programs in a way, that we start technically correcting from the simple fundamentals, to executing specific skill related drills that incorporate footwork, spacial awareness, timing, full court defence, agility and landing techniques.
 The program is exciting, very unique and most importantly, lots of fun.

 Pivot provides a fun educational environment and is for players of all levels and ability.
 Many participants attend the Pivot Netball Programs without knowing anyone.
-One of our coaching philosophy’s is to ensure that every child leaves feeling included and having made a new group of friends.
+One of our coaching philosophy’s is to ensure that every child leaves feeling valued, included and having made a new group of friends.

 Meet 2 of Our Coaches